7thLucas/full-app-6a390-12874-4804/_doc/product-overview.md

-# Product Overview — LectureLens
+# Product Overview — Recap

 > Single source of truth for the product.
 Authored at onboarding from the user's
 > initial idea; details marked _(assumption)_ are provisional and will be confirmed